“All a player needs to win the game is his Health and his Freedom.”

 - Bent Knee Sit-Ups.
 3-4 Max.
 (I do 4 sets of 6 Dips instead because as long as my pecs are bigger than my belly, I am OK with that.
 I have the body of a PowerBuilder/Blacksmith, not a beach model.)

-Bonus: I added Shrugs 4 x 10 and of Machine Calf Raises 4 x 10 to each workout.
+I sometimes substitute: Shrugs 4 x 10 and/or Machine Calf Raises 4 x 10 and/or Tricep Extensions 3 x 10 to each workout.

 Progression: Once you can do 2/3 reps above the recommended amount increase the weight or add a set.

 Rest for 2 minutes between sets of squats and no more than 90 seconds for the other exercises.

 Always see how far you can take anything you do!